The Steel Claw

 History: The assistant to the brilliant Professor Barringer, Louis Crandell sported an artificial right hand, made of steel, following a laboratory accident.
 When an experiment went wrong and sent "ultra-high voltage" through the prosthetic, it had an unexpected result - Crandell was rendered invisible except for his metal hand.
 Now whenever Crandell received an electric shock through the hand, it triggered his ability to turn invisible.
 At first he used this power for criminal activities, but later he reformed and became a secret agent and (briefly) a superhero, working for the Shadow Squad of the British Secret Service, who outfitted his mechanical hand with a variety of hidden weapons.
 Crandell encountered a number of bizarre menaces, including genius children possessed by electrical aliens, and a mad man who was shrinking entire towns and holding the populations hostage.
 He also faced The Builder, leader of F.E.A.R., the Federation for Extortion, Assassination and Rebellion, while working for the Squad.

 After he retired from the Shadow Squad he tried becoming first a detective and then a bounty hunter.
-Public distrust of his past eventually led him to emigrate to South America, where he would continue to fight crime.
+Public distrust of his past eventually led him to emigrate to South America, where he continued to fight crime.

 Originally, the claw was little more than a fist shaped prosthetic, but later it was upgraded to a fully functional bionic hand.
 Later still, the device was fitted with a remote control unit, and an unspecified propulsion device that allowed Crandell to levitate it as if he were still wearing it.